stijnfrishert/libLSDJ/README.md

 ## lsdj-wavetable-import

 *lsdj-wavetable-import* is a command-line tool that imports *.snt* files (directly containing bytes that represent wavetable data) into your *.lsdsng* files.
+A repository of *.snt* files can be found over at [https://github.com/psgcabal/lsdjsynths](https://github.com/psgcabal/lsdjsynths).

 	lsdj-wavetable-import [project] [wavetable] [index]